 Prebiotics and probiotics are emerging as therapeutic modulators of resolution.
 Several preclinical studies have demonstrated that treatment with specific bacterial strains induces the activation of interleukin-10 (a pro-resolving cell signal) and is associated with a faster resolution of inflammation in models of allergy and Crohn’s disease.4 Though the mechanism of action awaits elucidation, there are emerging indications that dietary intervention with prebiotics and probiotics can promote the resolution of inflammation.

-Herbs Modulate the Inflammatory Response
+Herbs that Modulate the Inflammatory Response

-Herbs can play a role in a healthy inflammatory response as well, though their specific role in resolution is still unclear.
+Herbs can play a role in a healthy inflammatory response as well, even though their specific role in resolution is still unclear.

 Turmeric, one of the most used spices worldwide, has been shown to act at various levels of the inflammatory cascade, downregulating transcription factors and cytokines while upregulating antioxidant defenses.
 Multiple clinical trials have shown a reduction in symptoms and biomarkers of inflammation associated with Crohn’s disease, ulcerative colitis, inflammatory bowel disease, postoperative inflammation, H. pylori infection and diabetes.3

 Along with turmeric, components of boswellia, celery seed, ginger, garlic, onion, and sesame have shown activity in reducing the oxidative stress associated with inflammation, as well as downregulating inflammatory cytokine production and transcription factors.

 The endocannabinoid system (ECS) is a biological signaling system with far-reaching physiological effects.
 One of the areas of influence is the immune system and inflammatory response.
 Though the body produces cannabinoids of its own called endocannabinoids (anandamide and 2-arachidonoylglycerol (2-AG)), there is a role to be played by the phytocannabinoids produced by plants.